JvanKatwijk/qt-dab/README.md

 In arch, it was essential to add the username to the group "audio".

-The most recent distribution of Raspbian Stretch (i.e. August 2017) supports both Qt5 and a qwt compiled against Qt5.
+The most recent distributions, Raspbian Stretch and Raspbian Buster supports both Qt5 and a qwt compiled against Qt5.

 Since Raspbian Stretch is a Debian derivate, the description for creating a version under Ubuntu applies, a script to download all required packages, compile and build a full executable for qt-dab is part of the releases section.